kamataryo/wwwdiff/README.md

   Usage
       $ wwwdiff https://example.com/a https://example.com/b > example.png
   Options
     --color, -c <color>       hightlighting color.
 The default is #ff00ff.
+    --delay, -d <millisecond> duration until shot.
+The default value is 0.
 ```

 You can simply take single screenshot with one URL argument.